martfn/martfn/README.md

 - 👋 Hi, I’m @nogumart
-- 👀 I’m interested in Graphic Design and Programming, mainly Web Development languages, but I'm planning on learning and working with more serious languages, maybe even make a game.
+- 👀 I’m interested in Graphic Design and Programming, with one of my main goals being to make a game in the future.
-- 🌱 I’m currently learning HTML, CSS, and JavaScript, I'm probably gonna learn a few more languages in the future.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, I know the basics of Python, and I'm learning a bit of C#.
+I'm probably gonna learn a few more languages in the future.
-- 📫 You can reach me through email - nogumartt@gmail.com
+- 📫 You can reach me through email - nogumartt@gmail.com - and donate to me at ko-fi.com/martindisk

 <!---
 nogumart/nogumart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.